 - (a) Amounts represent fixed minimum charges from Liberty Global and Vodafone pursuant to the JV Service Agreements.
 In addition to the fixed minimum charges, the JV Service Agreements provide for certain JV Services to be charged to us based upon usage of the services received.
 The fixed minimum charges set forth in the table above exclude fees for the usage-based services as these fees will vary from period to period.
 Accordingly, we expect to incur charges in addition to those set forth in the table above for usage-based services.
-For additional information regarding fees related to the JV Service Agreements, see note 11. - (b) The commitments included in this table do not reflect any liabilities that are included in our December 31, 2019 consolidated balance sheet.
+For additional information regarding fees related to the JV Service Agreements, see note 11. - (b) The commitments included in this table do not reflect any liabilities that are included in our December 31, 2020 consolidated balance sheet.

 Programming commitments consist of obligations associated with certain of our programming contracts that are enforceable and legally binding on us as we have agreed to pay minimum fees without regard to (i) the actual number of subscribers to the programming services or (ii) whether we terminate service to a portion of our subscribers or dispose of a portion of our distribution systems.
 In addition, programming commitments do not include increases in future periods associated with contractual inflation or other price adjustments that are not fixed.
 Accordingly, the amounts reflected in the above table with respect to these contracts are significantly less than the amounts we expect to pay in these periods under these contracts.
 Historically, payments to programming vendors have represented a significant portion of our operating costs, and we expect that this will continue to be the case in future periods.
-In this regard, during 2019, 2018 and 2017 the programming and copyright costs incurred by our operations aggregated €324.0 million, €322.4 million and €333.6 million, respectively.
+In this regard, during 2020, 2019 and 2018 the programming and copyright costs incurred by our operations aggregated €306.9 million, €324.0 million and €322.4 million, respectively.

-Purchase commitments include unconditional and legally binding obligations related to the purchase of customer premises and other equipment.
+Purchase commitments include unconditional and legally binding obligations related to the purchase of customer premises, other equipment and mobile handset